Meteo-Concept/meteodata-server/README.md

 `/etc/meteodata/db_credentials`.

-- `--help`: Display an help message presenting the available options and exits -`--version`: Display the version of Meteodata and exit -`--config-file`: Gives the path to the configuration file -`--no-daemon | -D`: Normally, Meteodata runs as a daemon and outputs error messages and warnings to syslog but using this option makes it skip the daemonization process and outputs debug messages on the standard error output.
+- `--help`: Display an help message presenting the available options and exits
+- `--version`: Display the version of Meteodata and exit
+- `--config-file`: Gives the path to the configuration file
+- `--no-daemon | -D`: Normally, Meteodata runs as a daemon and outputs error messages and warnings to syslog but using this option makes it skip the daemonization process and outputs debug messages on the standard error output.